elastic/apm-server/README.md

-# Apm-Server
+# Apm-Server (Experimental)

-This is the Apm-Server.
+The Apm-Server receives data from the elastic apm-agents and stores the data into Elasticsearch.

+By default the Apm-Server listens on `localhost` for incoming events.
+For further options check the configuration file.

 ## Getting Started with Apm-Server